 Equalizer evidently believed that he could not have been a pseudo-intellectual, or indeed pseudo in any way; he was promoting the authentic cause of Pro-Sai activism.
 He emphasises his point by repeating the accusatory word pseudo.
 My books included 4,000 (four thousand) annotations, which is not the sign of a vanity publisher, as the book trade knows very well.

 The category of new age sceptic is not stigmatised outside cult circles.
 To be a critic of the Findhorn Foundation and Stanislav Grof is not necessarily any proof of dire error.
-In my case, this disposition can be viewed as a symptom of resistance to new age capitalist pursuits such as Grof Transpersonal Training Inc., which had a presence at Esalen and the Findhorn Foundation.
+In my case, this disposition can be viewed as a symptom of resistance to new age capitalist pursuits such as Grof Transpersonal Training Inc., which gained an influential presence at Esalen and the Findhorn Foundation.
 The Grof activity has notably included LSD “psychotherapy,” which is not one of the conventionally accepted enterprises.

 Kevin R. D. Shepherd